open-telemetry/opentelemetry-dotnet/src/OpenTelemetry.Instrumentation.Http/README.md

     recommended buckets by default for `http.client.request.duration`.
 This applies to all targeted frameworks.

-## Activity and http.client.request.duration when using HttpClient
+## Activity Duration and http.client.request.duration metric details

 `Activity.Duration` and `http.client.request.duration` values represents the
 time the underlying client handler takes to complete the request.
 Completing the